 The Olathe Gem and Mineral Society meets the first Tuesday of each month (except June, July and August — these months are set aside to accommodate family summer vacations).

 Presently the club meets on the designated Tuesdays from 6:30 to 9 PM at the Indian Creek Community Church, 12480 Blackbob Road, Olathe, KS in room 018 (downstairs in this facility).
 Each of these general membership meetings consists of networking time, a short business/announcements meeting, and most importantly one or more presentations by significant individuals involved in the gems, minerals and/or the earth sciences fields.
 Normally these presenters are arranged for and scheduled from outside the membership so as to provide many unique topics of interest to our broad membership and visitor(s) base.
 Some recent topics have included presentations on “fakes, frauds and scams” in the industry, gold panning, custom jewelry design and fabrication, meteorites, colored gemstone identification, wire wrapping, and a unique demonstration of a member designed and fabricated faceting machine to name a few.

-Special events for the club include our annual summer potluck picnic (this year to be at Olathe’s Lone Elm Park on Sat., June 3, 2017), and a catered holiday party on December 2nd at Hy Vee.
+Special events for the club include our annual summer potluck picnic in early June and a catered holiday party near the end of the year.